 Most Macross series, for that matter, except Macross Plus.
 The Macross series is legendary for its legal snarls.
-The original series has been released in English a few times (notably in the form of Robotech, as well as separate translations by AnimEigo and ADV Films), and Do You Remember Love was given an English VHS release once.
+The original series has been released in English a few times (notably in the form of Robotech, as well as separate translations by AnimEigo and ADV Films, as well a 2014 Lions Gate issue of the first 18 episodes subbed alongside their Robotech versions), and Do You Remember Love was given an English VHS release once.
 That's about it.

 Mazinger Z was broadcast in Spain in 1972.
-However, only thirty-three random episodes of the first season were dubbed before Moral Guardians forced to pull the plug -and only thirty-two were aired.
-The last dubbed episode never was emited-.
-IVS released several tapes, recopilating twenty-four of the episodes aired by RTVE 1.
-For fifteen years buying, renting or borrowing those few tapes were the only way Mazinger-Z fans could watch the series (and only a tiny chunk of it!).
-In 1993 Mazinger Z -the whole series- and Great Mazinger -part of it- were broadcast -and UFO Robo Grendizer also was aired later-, but both series never were released in tapes or DVD, and if you had not recorded the episodes or you did not know someone could lend you his/her tapes, you were out of luck.
-Finally in the late nineties, several movies featuring the most famous Go Nagai Super Robots were released in tape, and in the 00's a group of fans uploaded and shared both series and UFO Robo Grendizer online.
+However, only thirty-three random episodes of the first season were dubbed before Moral Guardians forced them to pull the plug - and the last episode was never aired.
+IVS released several tapes, including twenty-four of the episodes aired by RTVE1.
+For fifteen years buying, renting, or borrowing those few tapes were the only way Mazinger-Z fans could watch the series (and only a tiny chunk of it!).
+In 1993, the whole of Mazinger Z and part of Great Mazinger were broadcast, and UFO Robo Grendizer was aired later, but neither series was released on video or DVD, and if you had not recorded the episodes or you did not know someone who had done so, you were out of luck.
+Finally, in the late nineties, several movies featuring the most famous Go Nagai Super Robots were released on video, and in the 00's a group of fans uploaded and shared both series and UFO Robo Grendizer online.
 However, the original Spanish dub of many episodes is still missing since they were never released (fortunately, some fans recorded several episodes and kept the tapes for THREE decades.
-Thank to them part of the lost dubbing job was recovered).
-Given the fights and disagreements between Dynamic Planning and Toei prevent the original anime series from being aired or released out of Japan, sharing the tapes or downloading the episodes online is the only way Spanish-speaking fans can watch the Mazinger trilogy.
+Thanks to them part of the lost dubbing job was recovered).
+Given that the fights and disagreements between Dynamic Planning and Toei prevent the original anime series from being aired or released out of Japan until recently, sharing the tapes, importing the Discotek NTSC DVD sets, or downloading the episodes online is the only way Spanish-speaking fans can watch the Mazinger trilogy.

 This trope also applies to the original 1977 English dub of the series, which was produced and aired in Hawaii (it lasted about 29 or 30 episodes).
 The heavily-edited "Tranzor Z" version has also lacked an official release.